don/phonegap-nfc-reader/README.md

 * PhoneGap 1.6.1+ (included in project)
 * phonegap-nfc plugin (included in project)

+### Configuration

+Generate a `local.properties` file using the android tool.

+	$ android update project -p

 ### Building

 Use ant to build the code and install on your phone